 Vote for the team who best advocates for a resistance to the current neoliberal structures in America.
 Prefer this framework for 2 reasons

-Root Cause – Neolib encourages profit over people as La Mothe 13 notes “corporate institutions can create a financial disaster and not be held accountable, but instead become even wealthier neoliberal system[s] [are] largely weighted toward corporations and the wealthy rather than the common good.
+Root Cause – Neolib encourages profit over people as La Mothe 13 notes “corporate institutions can create a financial disaster and not be held accountable, but instead become even wealthier. neoliberal system[s] [are] largely weighted toward corporations and the wealthy rather than the common good.
 This shapes perceptions and behaviors, resulting in relations that undermine care, [and] reduce and corrupt the understanding of freedom”

 Prefer this framework on Magnitude - Neoliberal systems incentivize people to prey on the weak, as La Mothe Continues that “in a neoliberal system it is entirely fair to charge what the market will bear even if it results in people being in crises, for instance, instead of charging $80 [people can] charge $500, knowing that desperate people will pay the price”